MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 Administrators can revoke access for any protected document stored in their local content shares.

 > [!TIP]
 > Users can also revoke access for any documents where they applied protection directly from the **Sensitivity** menu in their Office apps.
-For more information, see <x.>.
+For more information, see [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)

 ### Un-revoke access